Serving the Wasatch Front & Tooele County with old-fashioned warmth and sincerity since 1979.

 CREMATION CENTER

-Dalton-Hoopes Funeral Home owns and operates its own cremation center with complete control and oversight of the cremation process to insure your loved one never leaves our care.
+Dalton-Hoopes Funeral Home has complete control and oversight of the cremation process to insure your loved one never leaves our care.

 dalton hoopes funeral home and cremation center